Research into anti-Semitism

 Current dynamics and challenges of anti-Semitism

-The Federal Ministry of Education and Research (BMBF) is supporting ten research networks at universities and non-university institutions from all over Germany with around 12 million euros.
-In the research networks, a total of 31 sub-projects conduct research on topics such as the "prevention of anti-Semitism in education", "tackling anti-Semitism in legal contexts", "anti-Semitic aspects in Christianity" and "anti-Semitism and social media" as well as on the anti-Semitic experiences of the Jewish communities and their reactions to such experiences.
-With in-depth findings and concrete concepts and measures, the projects are intended to help political stakeholders and the society to counter anti-Semitic words and deeds appropriately and oppose them effectively on the basis of academic findings.
+In the first funding phase, ten research networks with a total of 31 sub-projects conducted research on topics including "Preventing antisemitism in education", "Dealing legally with antisemitic incidents", "Christian signatures of antisemitism" and "Antisemitism and online media", as well as on the reactions of Jews to antisemitic experiences.
+With in-depth findings and concrete concepts and measures, the projects are intended to help politicians and society to counter anti-Semitic words and deeds appropriately on the basis of scientific findings and to oppose them effectively.

 FoNA21 – research network Antisemitism in the 21st century